 A sales funnel is a simple way to visualize your customer’s journey through your sales process— from realizing they have a need for your product to making a purchase.
 It’s called a sales funnel because this illustrates how every sale begins with more potential customers and ends with less who make a purchase.

 Your sales funnel (also known as a sales pipeline) is the key to measuring, managing, forecasting and ultimately improving your sales process so that you can close more deals.
+If you want to know more about the entire sales process, I recommend reading B2B Sales – the Ultimate Guide.

 The value of a well-constructed sales funnel is its ability to: